nozzlegear/ShopifySharp/readme.md

 building custom Shopify Apps using C# and .NET.
 You can quickly and easily get up and running with Shopify using this library.

+**IMPORTANT**: If you're using .NET Framework 4.5, calls to the Shopify API may fail with `SocketException` errors and "Response does not indicate success: Status: 0" after May 31st, 2018.
+This is because Shopify has deprecated TLS 1.0 and TLS 1.1 which are used by .NET Framework.
+To fix this, you can do one of the following:

+1. Update your project to target .NET Framework 4.6 or newer.
+2. Add the following to your global.asax.cs file to explicitly enable the newer protocols: `System.Net.ServicePointManager.SecurityProtocol |= SecurityProtocolType.Tls11 | SecurityProtocolType.Tls12;`

 # The Shopify Development Handbook

 [![Learn how to build rock-solid Shopify apps with C# and ASP.NET](https://i.imgur.com/9GgDjK0.png)](https://nozzlegear.com/shopify-development-handbook?ref=ShopifySharp)